Finding Position from two observed Altitudes

 Each measured Altitude of a celestial body yields a Line-of-Position (LoP).

-The obtained LoP is a circle on the globe, centered on the Geographical Position (GP)
+The obtained LoP is a circle on the globe, centred on the Geographical Position (GP)

 of the observed body at the time of the measurement and the circle radius (R in degrees) is